mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 To get around the above issue we can introduce caching of values that survive across different executions of the graph, and an easy way of doing this is to store tensors in [variables](https://www.tensorflow.org/api_docs/python/tf/Variable).
 Normal executions will read from these, while an explicit `cache_populators` set of operations allow us to populated them.

-For example, wrapping our two tensors `w` and `b` with such `cache` operation gets us the above graph.
+For example, wrapping our two tensors `w` and `b` with such `cache` operation gets us the following graph.

 ![](/assets/tensorspdz/cached.png)